Step-by-Step HHL Algorithm Walkthrough to Enhance the Understanding of Critical Quantum Computing Concepts: Numerical Example

-with $\theta= 2\arcsin(\frac{1}{\tilde{\lambda_j}})$.
-One can check this by multiplying $RY(\theta)$ to $\ket{0}_a$.
-Therefore, we will establish a function to implement this rotation and this function only need to be valid when the input are the encoded eigenvalues because only encoded eigenvalues have zero magnitudes in the c-register as shown in Eq.~(\ref{finalPsi4}).
+Therefore, we will establish a function to implement this rotation and this function only need to be valid when the input are the encoded eigenvalues because only encoded eigenvalues have zero magnitudes in the c-register as shown in (\ref{finalPsi4}).
 The function is defined as

 where $c$ is the value of the clock qubits and $c_1c_0$ is its binary form.